-If a Member has an outstanding reservation, the sale cannot close until that vacation has been taken or the Seller’s reservation will be cancelled when the deed is transferred to the Buyer.
+If a Member has an outstanding reservation, the sale cannot close until that vacation has been taken or the Seller’s reservation will be canceled when the deed is transferred to the Buyer.
 If the vacation is for May 30th -June 6th, then the sale cannot close until June 6th but all of the paperwork can be prepared, signed and ready prior to that.
-On June 6th, the title company will close the sale, transfer title and notify DVC.
+On June 6th, the title company will close the sale, transfer the title and notify DVC.

-By banking and borrowing.
-Bank your 2018 points into 2019.
-In 2019, borrow your points from 2020.
+You can accumulate your points by banking and borrowing.
+Bank your 2022 points into 2023.
+In 2023, borrow your points from 2024.
 You now have 3 years' points available all at once.

 NO, NO, NO!
 The Timeshare Store, Inc.® has never charged any type of listing fee to timeshare owners wanting to sell their properties!
 We think they are rip-off's and no one should pay someone for work yet to be done.
 We MUST work hard to sell your property, because we don't make a cent until we do!
 Other companies have no incentive to work if they have already received money from you!

-There is no predetermined sales time when it comes to selling your points, however, 2 minutes is our current record!
+There is no predetermined sales time when it comes to selling your points, however, 10 seconds is our current record!
 Factors which greatly affect the amount of time it takes to sell a property include: Resort, price, banked points, borrowed points, deeded # of points, etc. As a transaction broker, we are not able to promise we can sell your property, only that we will do our absolute best to effectively find a buyer for your property at a fair market price.

-You will receive the sale proceeds less a $150 Estoppel Fee and a commission*.
+You will receive the sale proceeds less a $150 Estoppel Fee and our 9.5% commission (offering an 8.5% promotional commission)*.
 Any outstanding liens, mortgages, maintenance fees or late fees that may have been assessed to your property will also be deducted.
 Closing costs are usually paid by the buyer.
 If you have paid your maintenance fees for the year in which the buyer wishes to assume usage, we will ask that those fees be reimbursed to you.

 We are a transaction broker, registered in the State of Florida, working strictly on commission.
 We spend OUR time and OUR advertising dollars finding buyers for your property and will continue to do so until it is sells.
 If we do not sell your property, we do not make a dime.